AlonzoMorales/SQL/README.md

 * List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
 * In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+#### SQLAlchemy
+* Import the SQL database into Pandas.
+* Create a bar chart of average salary by title.

 ![ERD](ERD_employee_db.png)